Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Preliminaries

-With the DC formulation, the sensitivity matrix factors depends only on the topology of the network, and are invariant to changes in the system operation point, such as line outages, load and generation perturbations, etc. In the following, a low-rank method will be presented, which does not require knowledge of network topology or reactances.
+In the DC formulation, the sensitivity matrix factors depends only on the topology of the network, and are invariant to changes in the system operation point, such as load and generation perturbations or failures.
+In this paper, we target sensitivities based on the AC power flows, which depend on the current operating point, as explained in \cite{power_div}.
+In the following, a low-rank method will be presented, which does not require knowledge of network topology or reactances.